 Prepare Your Finances, Protect Your Assets, and Return Home with Peace of Mind

-For many Overseas Filipino Workers, “pauwi na” means more than going home for vacation.
-It means finally returning to the Philippines for good after years of sacrifice, hard work, and being away from family.
+For most Overseas Filipino Workers, the phrase “pauwi na” is more than just going home for vacation.
+The phrase means returning to the Philippines for good after years of sacrifice, hard work, and being away from family.

-But going home permanently is not as simple as booking a flight.
-Before you say, “This is my last contract,” you need to ask yourself important questions:
+But permanently going home is not as simple as booking a flight.
+Before you can say that it is your last contract, you need to ask yourself:

 - Do I have enough savings?